VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/07_Project_2.md

 - "Fastp, kraken2 using nf-core:taxoprofiler"
 ---

-## 2. Quality Control and Taxonomic Profiling of One Virome
+## 2. Taxonomic Profiling of One Virome
 ### Tools: Kraken2

 ### Perform taxonomic profiling using Kraken2